abilian/flask-vite/CONTRIBUTING.md

     $ pytest tests.test_flask_vite

-## Deploying
+## Publishing a new version

-A reminder for the maintainers on how to deploy.
-Make sure all your changes are committed (including an entry in HISTORY.rst).
+A reminder for the maintainers on how to release a new version on PyPI.
+Make sure all your changes are committed.
 Then run:

     $ adt bump-version patch # possible: major / minor / patch
-    $ git push
+    $ make publish
-    $ git push --tags